Unless otherwise specified, the figures include employees transferred to domestic and overseas subsidiaries and affiliates.

 *Horizontally scrollable

-• Expenditures since September 2019 are expenditures by Sanyo Chemical Foundation for Social Contribution
+• Expenditures by Sanyo Chemical Foundation for Social Contribution

 Upper row: Number of times held (units: schools, cases), Lower row: number of participants (units: people)